Phaiax/DocReflow/README.md

 Currently works with `#`, `//`, `///`, `--` and `//!`.
 Multi line comments like `/* */` are not supported.

 This plugin is rough, but does it's job well enough.
 If it doesn't work out, a undo (`ctrl+z`) will revert the changes.

+The line length is specified by the last array element of the `rulers` setting in the default sublime setting file or defaults to 80.